-David Wheeler, Chair 118 College Drive #5037 Hattiesburg, MS 39406-0001 (601) 266-4319

-Abbenyi, Ball, Barron, F. Barthelme, S. Barthelme, Franke, Harris, Hauer, Kolin, Kuskin, Lares, Livingston, Mays, Pierce, Richardson, Ryan, Salda, Sciolino, Smith, Villeponteaux, K. Watson, W. Watson, Weinauer, Wheeler, White
+W. Michael Mays, Ph.D., Interim Chair 118 College Drive #5037 Hattiesburg, MS 39406-0001 (601) 266-4319 Ball, Barron, F. Barthelme, S. Barthelme, Franke, Harris, Hauer, J. Johnson, S. Johnson, Kolin, Lares, Mays, Pierce, Ryan, Salda, Sciolino, Tribunella, Villeponteaux, K. Watson, W. Watson, Weinauer,

 The Department of English offers programs leading to the doctor of philosophy and master of arts degrees.
-Within the framework of these degree programs, students may specialize in English or American literature or in creative writing.
+Within the framework of these degree programs, students may specialize in literature or in creative writing.

 General academic and admission requirements for all graduate degrees are set forth in the front section of this Bulletin and general departmental requirements are listed below.
-Specific requirements for the various specializations (e.g., creative writing, etc.) are described in information sheets available from the Department of English, Box 5037.
+Specific requirements for degrees and specializations are described in Guidelines for Graduate Study, available as a PDF file from the departmental website or as a printed document from the department.
 Students interested in applying for assistantships should contact the Department of English.